-This topic introduces how to build an application by using the Spring JDBC framework, MySQL Connector/J, and OceanBase Database.
-It also covers the use of the application for fundamental database operations, including table creation, data insertion, and data query.
+This topic introduces how to build an application by using the Spring Data JDBC framework, MySQL Connector/J, and OceanBase Database.
+It also covers the use of the application for fundamental database operations, including table creation, data insertion, data query, and other data operations.

 Features